 “Awesome.
 Has to be the BEST investment I made in my business in the last 18 months.
 Better still, updates get made available so I don’t have to keep buying it.” - Rob Franklin, Technical Head of JPT Solutions, Nottingham, UK

 “Karl and Manuel have done an excellent job compiling their business and technical procedures into a series of checklists.
 The checklists are awesome.
 The beauty of this book though, is the fact that they also took the time to explain in great depth why things are done in the order they are done.
 The explanations found in the chapters that precede the actual checklists should be mandatory reading for anyone aspiring to build their own I.T. business and anyone employed in the industry.” -Philip Elder, MCTS, Microsoft SBS MVP Author: Small Business Server 2008 Blueprint

 “As anyone who has read the e-Myth books knows, the key to a successful business is standardization (that’s how all the big retail franchises work).
 The key to standardization is documentation.
 Karl P. first gave the SMB IT consultant space the framework for that with his Network Documentation book a few years ago.
 The Network Migration Workbook not only includes updated forms from that book plus detailed information on how to plan and execute a profitable migration project conducted solely during business hours and with zero downtime to the customer’s production environment.

-“Manual P. adds the technical information to make sure that the customer’s network is always operational and that you always have a fail-safe way to roll back to the original configuration if there are any problems whatsoever.
+“Manuel P. adds the technical information to make sure that the customer’s network is always operational and that you always have a fail-safe way to roll back to the original configuration if there are any problems whatsoever.
 You should be able to recoup the price of this book easily in the first project in which you follow this book’s checklists.
 If you religiously follow his ‘Document Everything Every Time’ mantra, you will instantly have a successful SMB IT consultancy.” - Roy Dodd, Quality Systems Solutions, Inc., Carpentersville, IL